Mariah217/employee-tracker/README.md

 ## Description

 Employee Tracker is a command line application that allows you to keep track of and manage your employees, their roles, salary, department and who their manager is.
-You are able to view all of your employees, departments and roles and you can also add employees, department, roles and also update current employee's roles.
+You can select from the drop down: view all departments, view all roles, view all employees, add employee, add role, and update role.
 This application makes it very simple to organize and plan your business.

 ## Table of Contents (Optional)